Bum Phillips: Later life and family

-Phillips later worked as a football color analyst for television and Oilers radio broadcasts.
+Phillips later worked as a football color commentator for television and Oilers radio broadcasts.
 He subsequently retired to his horse ranch in Goliad, Texas.

-His son, Wade Phillips, has also held assistant and head coaching jobs in the NFL and was the head coach of the Dallas Cowboys from February 2007 to November 2010.
+His son Wade Phillips has also held assistant and head coaching jobs in the NFL and was the head coach of the Dallas Cowboys from February 2007 to November 2010.
 Wade was hired by the Houston Texans on January 5, 2011, as their new defensive coordinator almost exactly 30 years after his father was terminated by Oilers owner Bud Adams on December 28, 1980, after the Oilers failed to advance past the first round of the playoffs.
-Wade won a Super Bowl title at Super Bowl 50 with the Denver Broncos as defensive coordinator, and was the defensive coordinator of the Los Angeles Rams who advanced to Super Bowl LIII and later parted ways with the Rams following the 2019 season.
+Wade won a Super Bowl title at Super Bowl 50 with the Denver Broncos as defensive coordinator and was the defensive coordinator of the Los Angeles Rams, who advanced to Super Bowl LIII and later parted ways with the Rams following the 2019 season.

 His grandson Wes is also an NFL assistant coach.

-In 2010, he published his memoirs, Bum Phillips: Coach, Cowboy, Christian.
+In 2010, he published his memoirs, Bum Phillips: Coach, Cowboy, Christian, which Kirk Lynn used as the basis for his libretto for the 2014 opera Bum Phillips.

 Death

 Phillips died at his ranch in Goliad, Texas, on October 18, 2013, at the age of 90.
-He was survived by his second wife, Debbie, and six children from his first marriage along with almost two dozen grandchildren.
+He was survived by his second wife Debbie and six children from his first marriage, along with almost two dozen grandchildren.

-In honor of Bum Phillips coaching both Nederland and Port Neches-Groves High Schools, the rivalry game between his two favorite schools is named the Bum Phillips Bowl.
+In honor of Bum Phillips coaching both Nederland and Port Neches–Groves High Schools, the rivalry game between his two favorite schools is named the Bum Phillips Bowl.

 Quotes

 Phillips was known for his trademark Stetson cowboy hat on the sidelines, except when the Oilers played in the Astrodome or other domed stadiums.
 He stated that his mother taught him not to wear a hat indoors; his former boss Bear Bryant similarly refused to wear his trademark houndstooth hat during indoor games.
-Phillips wore his cowboy hat with blue jeans and a button down shirt, in contrast to Dallas Cowboys head coach Tom Landry who wore a suit and tie with his trademark fedora.
+Phillips wore his cowboy hat with blue jeans and a button down shirt, in contrast to Dallas Cowboys head coach Tom Landry who wore a suit and tie with his trademark trilby.

 Besides his trademark cowboy hat, Phillips is also known for his colorful quotes, such that Sports Illustrated noted that Wikipedia had a whole section of his page dedicated to these quips.
-In the week leading up to Super Bowl LIII, his son Wade was quoted as saying “Unfortunately, I get older but Tom Brady doesn’t,” while sporting the elder Phillip's sheepskin coat and cowboy hat as the Los Angeles Rams arrived in Atlanta.
+In the week leading up to Super Bowl LIII, his son Wade was quoted as saying "Unfortunately, I get older but Tom Brady doesn't", while sporting the elder Phillip's sheepskin coat and cowboy hat as the Los Angeles Rams arrived in Atlanta.